lanxiang1017/GEM/README.md

 ## Citation

-If you find LLaVA useful for your research and applications, please cite using this BibTeX:
+If you find GEM useful for your research and applications, please cite using this BibTeX:
 ```bibtex
 @misc{liu2024llavanext,
     title={LLaVA-NeXT: Improved reasoning, OCR, and world knowledge},